meleu/RetroPie-joystick-selection/README.md

 After that you are ready to use it via RetroPie menu in emulationstation (or via `input_selection.sh` command at the bash prompt).

+*OBS.*: The "Parse Gamelists Only" option must be off to let the input_selection be shown in RetroPie menu [Start button on emulationstation -> Other Settings -> Parse Gamelists Only].

 ## Known Issues
 Due to the dynamic nature of bluetooth connections, there are some problems that can happen.
 Examples: